MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0016-dataclassificationmustbespecified.md

 ---
 title: "AppSourceCop Rule AS0016"
-description: "Fields of field class 'Normal' must use the DataClassification property and its value must be different from ToBeClassified. " ms.author: solsen ms.custom: na ms.date: 06/23/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "Fields of field class 'Normal' must use the DataClassification property and its value must be different from ToBeClassified.
+FlowFields and FlowFilter fields are automatically set to the SystemMetadata data classification." ms.author: solsen ms.custom: na ms.date: 07/06/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na